There are many new people tuning in every day who don't know that.

 The company said the job cuts will be the result of productivity gains and automation.

-Uh somebody, somebody tell me about about this uh recovery.
+Somebody tell me about this recovery.

-Arizona Governor Jan Brewer abruptly suspends State's attorney general from illegal immigrant law defense.
+Arizona Governor Jan Brewer abruptly suspends state's attorney general from illegal immigrant law defense.

 A sudden new twist in the ongoing rhetorical and legal struggle.